Dagonz32/hello-world/README.md

 # hello-world
-My initiation in coding
+My initiation in coding.
-I want to give Latinos more opportunities to learn coding.
-I also love singing opera and workng out.
+I want to give Latinos more opportunities to learn coding, and for that I need to learn coding myself.
+I also love singing opera and working out.